-To conform to the safety standards of the currently effective regulations, a rehabilitation project must demonstrate the gravity load resisting system is adequate to resist the design snow loads required by CBC Section 1608A.
-The EDCR shall identify any locations where the design snow loads required by CBC Section 1608A exceed those used in the original design and confirm the rehabilitation will evaluate and strengthen the gravity force resisting system in these areas as required.
+To conform to the safety standards of the currently effective regulations, a rehabilitation project must demonstrate the gravity load-resisting system is adequate to resist the design snow loads required by CBC Section 1608A.
+The EDCR shall identify any locations where the design snow loads required by CBC Section 1608A exceed those used in the original design and confirm the rehabilitation will evaluate and strengthen the gravity force-resisting system in these areas as required.

-2.4.1 At sites where snow loads apply, the EDCR shall define the parameters listed in CBC Section 1603A.1.3.

-2.4.2 At sites where an increase in the code prescribed snow load since the original construction of the building is deemed to make the rehabilitation project financially unviable, DSA may consider alternate remedies.
-To request consideration of such an alternate remedy the school district shall meet with the DSA Regional Office to which the project will been submitted prior to the submitting the EDCR to present the project case and obtain consensus.
-The agreed alternate approach shall be documented in the EDCR and might consist of one or more of the following:

-2.4.2.1 Resolution by the school board documented with a letter to DSA acknowledging the building does not conform with current code prescribed snow load requirements.

-2.4.2.2 Indication on the signage required by CBC Section 106.1.2 that the building does not conform with the current code prescribed design snow load requirements and that building use or occupancy during an extreme weather event is prohibited.

-2.4.2.3 Implementation of a maintenance program that will prevent snow accumulating on the building from exceeding the design snow load used in the original design.
+- 2.4.1 At sites where snow loads apply, the EDCR shall define the parameters listed in CBC Section 1603A.1.3. - 2.4.2 At sites where an increase in the code prescribed snow load since the original construction of the building is deemed to make the rehabilitation project financially unviable, DSA may consider alternative remedies.
+To request consideration of such an alternative remedy the school district shall meet with the DSA regional office with jurisdiction over the project prior to submitting the EDCR and present the project case to obtain consensus.
+The agreed alternative approach shall be documented in the EDCR and might consist of one or more of the following: - 2.4.2.1 Resolution by the school board documented with a letter to DSA acknowledging the building does not conform with current code prescribed snow load requirements. - 2.4.2.2 Notification on the signage required by CBC Section 106.1.2 that the building does not conform with the current code prescribed design snow load requirements and prohibiting building use or occupancy during an extreme weather event. - 2.4.2.3 Implementation of a maintenance program that will prevent snow accumulating on the building from exceeding the design snow load used in the original design.